eclipse-zenoh/zenoh-pico/docs/concepts.rst

 -------------------------

 `z_view_xxx_t` types are reference types that point to external data.
 These values do not need to be dropped and remain valid only as long as the data they reference is valid.

-A key feature is that `z_view_xxx_t` types are loaned as `z_loaned_xxx_t`, just like their owned counterparts, allowing consistent use of both owned and view types.
-Example:
+Typically the view types are the variants of owned types that do not own the data.
+This allows to use view and owned types interchangeably.

 .. code-block:: c